Public Signals in Network Congestion Games: Introduction

-In Section~\ref{ssec:reduction} we consider the general problem of computing optimal signaling schemes in multi-commodity games.
-We carefully design a linear program that implies a reduction: An optimal scheme $\phi$ can be obtained from a polynomial-sized (super-)set of the \emph{support sets} (i.e., the sets of links with $x_{e,i} > 0$) for the Wardrop equilibria of every signal in $\phi$.
-Hence, the hardness of finding good signaling schemes~\cite{BhaskarCKS16} is caused by the difficulty of good \emph{support selection} for the emerging Wardrop equilibria.
-While we show in Appendix~\ref{app:nestedBraess} that there are instances with an exponential number of supports that appear in the Wardrop equilibrium, we also provide in Appendix~\ref{app:compSiouxFalls} experimental evidence from a stylized version of the road network of Sioux Falls that suggests that the number of different supports of the Wardrop equilibrium is relatively small (i.e., a low two-digit number), making this approach to compute optimal signals viable for real-world networks.

-In Section~\ref{ssec:supportEnum} we then present a support enumeration approach to obtain equilibrium supports for all $\mu \in \Delta(\Theta)$.
-For games with two states, we show that all supports of Wardrop equilibria can be enumerated in output-polynomial time.
-Unfortunately, we show that even for games with two states, there can be exponentially many supports that arise in a Wardrop equilibrium for some $\mu \in \Delta(\Theta)$.
-For parallel links, we exploit the ordinal structure of support sets and apply a cell decomposition technique to bound (and compute) the set of supports for all $\mu \in \Delta(\Theta)$.
-Our approach results in a polynomial-time algorithm to enumerate all supports whenever we have a constant number of populations and a constant number of states.
-Hence, under these conditions, we can even compute an optimal signaling scheme in polynomial time.
+In \Cref{sec:LPs}, we tackle the computation of optimal signaling schemes in general multi-commodity networks.
+To this end, we show that when a set of support vectors is given one can compute the optimal signaling scheme that is restricted to inducing Wardrop equilibria using only those supports (\Cref{thm:bigLP}).
+Hence, the hardness of finding good signaling schemes in~\cite{BhaskarCKS16} is caused by the difficulty of good \emph{support selection} for the emerging Wardrop equilibria.
+For games with two states, we also show that all supports of Wardrop equilibria can be enumerated in output-polynomial time (\Cref{prop:polyTwo}).
+Unfortunately, we show that even for games with two states, there can be exponentially many supports that arise in a Wardrop equilibrium for some $\mu \in \Delta(\Theta)$ (\Cref{thm:expoential-supports}).
+For parallel-edge networks, we exploit the ordinal structure of support sets and apply a cell decomposition technique to bound (and compute) the set of supports for all $\mu \in \Delta(\Theta)$.
+Our approach results in a polynomial-time algorithm to enumerate all supports whenever we have a constant number of commodities and a constant number of states.
+Hence, under these conditions, we can compute an optimal signaling scheme in polynomial time (\Cref{thm:parallel-poly-time}).